-Saddleback Church: Kevin Nguyen, D.J.
-Crawford, Karo Ku, Sam Yoon, Steve Yu, Kyung Lee, John Shin, Julie Chung, William Kim, Reagan Miura, David Mandani, Randy Craft, Kevin Lee, Santosh Swamidass, Chris Yi, Rommel Manio, Sam Song, Lee Yi
+Saddleback Church: Sam Yoon, Steve Yu, Kyung Lee, John Shin, Julie Chung, William Kim, Chris Yi, Dennis Choy, Kevin Jaehwan Lee

 Quest Church (Seattle): Gail Song Bantum*, Aaron Cho

-In the Asian American context, this kinda fits what sometimes is called a “hotel” model of church.
+In some Asian American circles, this kinda fits what sometimes is called a “hotel” model of church.
 And what’s significant of this developing story is how a significant number of English-speaking Asian Americans are not just attending largely Anglo/ Caucasian churches but also serving on staff and maybe making a bigger ethnic & cultural contribution in the future.